matthew-brett/msc_imaging/assessment_b_faq.md

 # Frequently asked questions for Assessment B

-Feel free to proposed edits or new questions for this FAQ.
+Feel free to propose edits or new questions for this FAQ.

 You can do that by email to m.brett@bham.ac.uk, or for cool points, use the pen icon at the top right of the page to make and propose your edits.
 You'll